USS Wichita (CA-45): Invasion of Okinawa

-Post-War
+Post-war

 Wichita was assigned to the occupying force shortly after the end of the war.
 She departed Okinawa on 10 September for Nagasaki, arriving the following day as part of Task Group 55.7.
 Wichita was one of the first major warships to reach Japan; she was escorted by a destroyer, a pair of destroyer escorts, two minesweepers, and the hospital ship Haven.
 Wichita was transferred to Sasebo on 25 September for four days before she returned to Nagasaki on 29 September.
 She returned to Sasebo shortly thereafter, and while she was there, a severe typhoon struck the area on 9–11 October.
 Wichita was not damaged during the storms.
 While at Sasebo, Wichita's crew inspected the Japanese ships and harbor installations to ensure Japanese compliance with the terms of surrender.

 On 5 November, Wichita was assigned to Operation Magic Carpet, the repatriation of American military personnel.
 She refueled in Tokyo before departing for San Francisco.
 The ship reached San Francisco on 24 November, where she went into drydock at the Mare Island Naval Shipyard two days later.
 Repairs and modifications for further Magic Carpet duty were completed by 1 December.
 Wichita departed for Hawaii on 6 December, reaching Pearl Harbor on 12 December before proceeding to the Marianas.
 There, the ship loaded servicemen from Saipan and steamed back to San Francisco, arriving on 12 January 1946.
 She left port on 27 January bound for the east coast of the United States; she transited the Panama Canal on 5–9 February and reached Philadelphia on 14 February.
 There, she was assigned to the Sixteenth Fleet and was placed in reserve on 15 July.
 Wichita was decommissioned on 3 February 1947 and laid up at Philadelphia.

 In the late 1940s, the Navy considered converting Wichita into a guided-missile cruiser, but Boston and Canberra were chosen instead.
-On 1 March 1959, the ship was stricken from the Naval Vessel Register and sold on 14 August to the Union Minerals and Alloys Corp.
+On 1 March 1959, the ship was stricken from the Naval Vessel Register and sold on 14 August to the Union Minerals and Alloys Corporation.